inspiraluna/VirtualCoworking/README.md

 #Done
 -----
+- 2016-02-04 - people who know the slug can see the project
+- 2016-02-04 - only signed in people can see their own projects or liked projects
+- 2016-02-02 - people have to like a project so owner can give permissions.
+			 - add heart to project make it clickable
+			 - save userIds under likes under project
+			 - display people who like the project below project in a table
 - 2016-02-01 - while deleting project also remove document from shareJS.
 - 2016-01-31 - remove flash video player and re-enable standard HTML5 Player.
 - 2016-01-31 - use markdown to display written text https://atmospherejs.com/meteor/markdown